dschveninger/buzzwordbingo/docs/usecases.md

 ## Base Data Model

-In order for this application to work on many different environment we have defined the different persistance Entities using JSON Schema.
+In order for this application to work on many different environment we have defined the different persistence Entities using JSON Schema.

 ```todo: create schema.json files and link them here.```